GOKULJITH-K/Soil-Connect/README.md

 The project currently does the following things.
 - Sense Major nutrients and conditions.
-- Sent readings seperatly to IBM Watson IOT cloud.
+- Sent readings seperatly to IoT cloud.
 - Display Realtime data at Webendpoint
 - Provide API to fetch Realtime and historical data.